Overview

 2.2: Data Source

-• Specific types of personal information are excluded from collection.
+- Specific types of personal information are not collected.

 2.4: Data Limitation